compatriot/compatriot/README.md

 * Have documentation
 * Have a screenshot of sample results in the README
-* Have unit tests and better tests
+* Have more and better tests
-* Be on travis-ci
-* Not have a diff that's a different size than the originals
 * Find the largest, darkest contiguous region in the image diff and have a threshold of pass/fail based on that
 * Perform better on the image processing (by sampling/resizing, using oily_png, etc)
 * Given a list of URLs/paths to visit, will take a screenshot of each and display which URL it came from in the index